Camp Alta Vista |

 Temporary Harbor Defense of Aransas Pass - FORT WIKI

 ¤ Port Aransas Military Reservation

 (1942 - 1944), Port Aransas, Mustang Island

 A two-gun 155mm battery on Panama mounts was located south of the south jetty, which had replaced a temporary field-positioned 105mm howitzer battery.
-Still extant on the grounds of the University of Texas - Marine Science Institute, adjacent to Magee Beach County Park.
+The two concrete mounts are still extant on the grounds of the University of Texas - Marine Science Institute, adjacent to Magee Beach County Park.

 (some additional info provided by Bill Gaines of the CDSG)

 Henry Kinney's Fort